BIFA Terms and Conditions

-Terms and conditions, GDPR and Client expectations in respect of the work undertaken for Gravitas Worldwide Ltd, Fulfilment Logistics Services Ltd, Fulfilment Logistics Services (Air) Ltd, and Fulfilment Tax Services Ltd
+Terms and conditions, GDPR and Client expectations in respect of the work undertaken for IFE Airfreight Holdings LTD, IFE Global Logistics (UK) Limited, IFE Global Logistics (Airfreight) Limited and Gravitas Worldwide Limited

 • These terms and conditions set out the general terms under which we undertake our business.
 The specific conditions relating to particular assignments will be covered in a separate letter of engagement.